Tinuoyemosesade/Trivago-test/Answers to technical questions.md

 The steps I followed in order to make the project a success where:
 - 1. Define the test cases with the dev team
 - 2. Choose and end to end tool: Cypress
-- 3. Discussed test strategies  with the team and chose on: decided on using id's and data-cy as best practices
+- 3. Discussed test strategies  with the team : decided on using id's and data-cy as best practices indicates in cypress documentation
 - 4. Write tests (add missing selectors)
 - 5. Refactoring (for example separate login and logout as Cypress Commands)
 - 6. Add tests to the CI / CD pipeline --> in our case it was GitHub, add build number, [Cypress dashboard] (https://www.cypress.io/dashboard/)